Or 5 restaurants to get super vegetarian food in Brno

 Maso is one of the first Czech words I learned.
 Followed closely by kuře, hovězí, jehněčí and vepřové.
 My reasoning being that as a non-Czech speaking vegetarian I could then eliminate most items with meat from a Czech restaurant menu.

-I’m told learning Czech is difficult and finding vegetarian food in the Czech Republic is equally difficult.
+I’m told learning Czech is difficult and finding vegetarian food in the Czech Republic is an equally complicated proposition.
 I’m struggling my way through “Czech: Step by Step” and nodding agreement there, but decide to find out just how hard it really is to find vegetarian meals in Brno…

 Everest Indian Restaurant